bennettslin/yearlings_bobtail_app/SceneTemp.md

 * Clone new directory for each actor.
 * Clone component in presence instances.
 Replace with correct name.
 * Hook up and add to map in root component.
 * Add to song scenes.
-Add coordinates.
 * Delete from this list.

 ### Cutouts and Fixtures